-Faisal is a Law officer in the CWT Legal program.
-Faisal has completed his Bachelors in Management Studies(B.M.S) and Masters in Public Policy(M.P.P) from St. Xavier’s College, Mumbai, following which he pursued his LLB at the Government Law College, Mumbai.Prior to joining WCS-India, Faisal has interned with a diverse set of organisations ranging from research institutes such as the World Resources Institute to environmental advocacy groups like the Earth Law Centre.
+Faisal is a Senior Law Officer at WCS-India.
+His work involves conducting research on aspects of national environmental and wildlife law as well as drafting policy briefs.
+He also conducts capacity building workshops for law enforcement agencies (LEA).
+Faisal completed his Bachelors in Management Studies(B.M.S) and Masters in Public Policy(M.P.P) from St. Xavier’s College, Mumbai.
+He is a law graduate from the Government Law College, Mumbai.Prior to joining WCS-India, Faisal has spent his time interning with a diverse set of organisations ranging from research institutes such as WRI to environmental advocacy groups like the Earth Law Centre.
 His interests include a wide array of environmental issues but he is most passionate about biodiversity conservation, specifically the ramifications that law and policy have on threatened species.

 Samir is practicing advocacy especially in forest and wildlife laws since 1993.
 He was a resource person at various organisations like Indira Gandhi National Forest Academy, Dehradun, North Eastern Police Academy, Shillong, TRAFFIC- India and WWF.
 He is a regular resource person of Wildlife Crime Control Bureau and WCS-India in capacity building workshops for forest and police officers in North east India.
 He is the winner of 'Wildlife Participatory Management Award - 2009' by the Government of West Bengal.